p0sixEDfalls/RESTful/README.md

 	                Example -server 127.0.0.1 -port 8080

 # How to build
-The server and client are disegned only for **Linux** based systems, so you should build it only on Linux(for example, Ubuntu).
+The server and client are designed only for **Linux** based systems, so you should build it only on Linux(for example, Ubuntu).

 Open the terminal and use the following commands to build: